IvanDimitrov2002/IvanDimitrov2002/README.md

-# Ivan Dimitrov---@IvanDimitrov2002
+# Ivan Dimitrov—@IvanDimitrov2002

 Hi!
-I'm Ivan - a front-end javascript developer, currently a student, freelancer.
+I'm Ivan - mainly front-end javascript developer, currently a student, freelancer.
 I'm from Bulgaria, living in Sofia :).
 I love technology and all its aspects.
 Yet with every love comes and hate while bugs are prese...

 >**Error: src/README.md**